FAIR Fine Art Checklist

 • Mention whether the work stayed in the same location for years, rotated among rooms, or was only recently moved into the current brighter space.

-• If the object is now in storage but the earlier room is known, a plain note about the old placement is still helpful even when no room photo survives.
+• If the object is now in storage but the earlier room is known, a plain note about the old placement is still useful even when no room photo survives.

 Photo and paperwork packet to send to FAIR

-Build the intake packet from whole-object views to supporting evidence so the specialist can compare the visual pattern against the room history and frame package.
+Build the packet from whole-object views to supporting evidence so the visual pattern can be compared with the room history and frame package.

 • Two full-front photos of the framed or unframed print in even neutral light.